uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

 Adds all Notes ("marks") on all frets of one specified string corresponding to all sounds stored by the Fretboard class instance in *currentSounds* and *currentExactSounds* properties.
-The string on which the sounds will be marked is retrieved by it's index.
+The string on which the sounds will be marked is retrieved by its index.
 The index of StringLane instances in Fretboard is the same as it was passed in *tuning* property during initialization.

 ```javascript
 fretboardInstance.addSoundMarksOnStringIndex(1);